shiroyasha/blog-source/source/posts/2017-05-21-coreutils-that-you-might-not-know.html.md

 [Terminal Table](https://github.com/tj/terminal-table) for generating nice terminal tables, however, parsing the input, mapping the values and writing a Ruby script just for this task seemed like a huge overhead.
-After googling around for a quick and easy solution, I've learned that there is already a readily available tool in my Linux environment &mdash; column.
+After googling around for a quick and easy solution, I've learned that there is a tool in my Linux environment &mdash; column &mdash; that does just that.

 ``` bash
 $ cat data.txt | column -t -s ','